bezabu/bb-treasure-hunter/README.md

   - Samsung Galaxy A71
     - Chrome

+- Browser specific notes:
   - When using Samsung Internet browser on a smart phone set to dark mode, the background colours of the page, modals, hint messages and buttons will be darker.
 Images and shapes do not seem to be affected
-- Firefox handles touchscreen inputs differently which can affect moving in diagonal directions.
+  - Firefox handles 2 simultaneous touchscreen inputs differently, which can affect moving in diagonal directions.
 Fingers must be kept completely still for button input to continue.
-Diagonal buttons mitigates this, eliminating the need to press more than one button.
+Extra buttons for diagonal movement mitigates this, eliminating the need to press more than one button.

 ## General